 6. Sudden, unreasonable weight loss.

-7. Anemia - to exclude bleeding and ulcers.
+7. Anemia - to avoid bleeding and ulcers.

 Contraindications

 Colonoscopy is not always possible.
-There are a number of situations where the procedure is prohibited:
+There are a number of situations when the procedure is prohibited:

 2. Inflammatory processes in the intestines.